RoryHemmings/cyber-rootkit-s23/feature1/README.md

 When your rootkit is installed, you should be able to run the following command

-`ssh gobruins@localhost` and it should print out something to the console.
+`ssh joebruin@localhost` and it should print out something to the console.

 Write your code in evil.c, and use the following commands to test your code on the virtual machine.